typed-ember/glint/ARCHITECTURE.md

 **Invariants:**

-- The core **template DSL** has no knowledge of semantics that are particular to a given environment (e.g. GlimmerX's functions-as-modifiers), nor of any built-in globals or keywords.[^dsl-invariants]
+- The core **template DSL** has no knowledge of semantics that are particular to a given environment, nor of any built-in globals or keywords.[^dsl-invariants]
 - Code emitted by the **transform** layer never directly references `@glint/template`.
 Rather, **environment** packages re-export the contents of `@glint/template` with tweaks or additions to the types that reflect their runtime behavior.
 This typically includes declaring the set of available `Globals` and defining appropriate semantics for `resolve`.

 [^dsl-invariants]: It does have _definitions_ for a small number of keywords that are core to the VM, but it's still up to individual environments to expose them.